danychauvin/MoM_lacInduction/ReadMe.md

 This repository contains the scripts used to analyse data and produce figures for the manuscript "[Subpopulations of sensorless bacteria drive fitness in fluctuating environments](https://doi.org/10.1101/2020.01.04.894766v2)", by Thomas Julou, Ludovit Zweifel, Diana Blank, Athos Fiori, and Erik van Nimwegen.

+If you are interested in reading this analysis, please visit the companion website at https://julou.github.io/MoM_lacInduction/ where all scripts and their output are already rendered.
+Alternatively, you can download, or fork-then-clone this repository.

 Data for bacterial growth curves and FLCS experiments are provided along the scripts using git-lfs.

 Raw data from mother machine experiments are available form https://doi.org/10.5281/zenodo.3894719.